TomerAberbach/website/src/posts/checking-for-the-absence-of-a-value-in-javascript.md

 ---
-title: 'Checking for the Absence of a Value in JavaScript'
+title: 'Checking for the absence of a value in JavaScript'
 tags: ['code', 'javascript', 'nodejs']
-timestamp: 2018-08-16T04:00:00.000Z
+timestamp: 2023-01-08T00:03:50.336Z
 ---

-When I first started learning JavaScript I was confused by the seemingly endless ways you can check for the absence of a value:
+JavaScript has a lot of similar-looking ways to check for the absence of a
+value:

 <!-- eslint-skip -->